 CBD is generally considered safe.
 It is non-toxic, and you cannot overdose on it.
-People may experience some mild side effects such as drowsiness or feelings of fatigue, but these are no different than any other drug taken for its intended use.
+People may experience some mild side effects such as drowsiness or feelings of fatigue.
 If you find that this is the case for you, we recommend waiting until a time when you are not required to do anything particularly mentally demanding before taking CBD.
 Alternatively, you can adjust your dosage.

 The best way to determine your optimal dose is to start small and increase gradually until you determine what works best for you.
 Most users find that 1-3mg of CBD per day is ideal, while some users regularly take up to 10mg per day.